-Prerequisite: High school chemistry or equivalent and concurrent enrollment in
+Prerequisite: High school chemistry or equivalent and MTH95 with a grade of C or higher or concurrent enrollment in MTH111.

-MTH111.
 Must be taken in sequence.

 CHEM222 Covers gases, liquids, solutions, equilibrium theory, acids and bases, oxidation reduction.
 Must be taken in sequence.